 Calibrating Your Thermometer

-Just like watches can run slow or fast, food thermometers are subject to inaccuracies with age and use.
-Thermometer accuracy often suffers from heat changes, like going from extremely hot to cold food or being dropped or roughly handled.
-And if you’re using your thermometer frequently, you’ll want to see it monthly to ensure it’s working at its best.
+Just like watches can run slow or fast, food thermometers are prone to inaccuracies due to age and use.
+Thermometer accuracy often suffers from temperature fluctuations, such as sudden changes from extremely hot to cold food or being dropped or roughly handled.
+If you use your thermometer frequently, you’ll want to check it monthly to ensure it’s working at its best.

-Luckily, you’ll test the accuracy of your thermometer and, in most cases, calibrate it to read accurately again.
+Luckily, you’ll be able to test the accuracy of your thermometer and, in most cases, calibrate it to read accurately again.

 How Do You Calibrate the Thermometer?

 Many thermometers have a nut under their temperature dial that permits them to be adjusted, while most digital models have a push-button.
-You’ll want to see the package instructions of your device for exact instructions for calibrating your thermometer.
+You’ll want to refer to the package instructions for your device for exact calibration instructions for your thermometer.

 In rare cases, thermometers can’t be calibrated.
-Even if your thermometer can’t be calibrated, you can – and should – use these methods to see its accuracy and ensure you get a correct temperature read on your food.
+Even if your thermometer can’t be calibrated, you can—and should—use these methods to assess its accuracy and ensure you get a correct temperature reading on your food.

 In this case, you’ll note the inaccuracy and adjust your cooking temperature accordingly.
-For example, if the thermometer reads 2° above it should, always cook your food 2° above the recommended temperature in a recipe.
+For example, if the thermometer reads 2° above the recommended temperature, always cook your food 2° above the recommended temperature in a recipe.
 Or, if you see that your thermometer is inaccurate, you’ll buy a replacement one.

-There are two methods for testing the accuracy of your thermometer and calibrating accordingly: You’ll calibrate it in extremely high temperatures or using frigid temperatures.
+There are two methods for testing the accuracy of your thermometer and calibrating it accordingly: you can calibrate it in extremely high temperatures or using frigid temperatures.

 How to Calibrate a Digital Thermometer

 A digital thermometer should always return accurate readings, whether you employ it for cooking or measuring body temperature.
-For atmospheric temperature or other relevant uses, a thermometer should be made to supply the right temperature.
+For atmospheric temperature or other relevant purposes, a thermometer should be designed to accurately measure the correct temperature.
 From time to time, digital thermometers require recalibration.

 Step 1 – Know When to Calibrate

-You will want to calibrate the thermometer before you employ it for the first time to ensure that it reads the right temperature before you take any readings.
+You will want to calibrate the thermometer before using it for the first time to ensure it reads the correct temperature before taking any readings.

-It also needs calibration when dropped, since the impact may affect its reading ability.
+It also requires calibration when dropped, as the impact may affect its reading accuracy.
 It is also recommended that you calibrate a thermometer when it’s used to measure extreme temperatures.

 Measuring extremely popular and icy objects may cause slight errors the next time you attend a test.
 Finally, thermometers require regular calibration (daily or weekly) once used frequently.